Austin-Binoy/Austin-Binoy/README.md

 - 👋 Hi, I’m Austin Binoy
 -
-- 👀 I’m interested in Cloud :)
+- 👀 I’m interested in Cloud & Automation:)
 -
-- 🌱 I’m currently in 3rd year of Computer Science
+- 🌱 I’m currently in 4th year of Computer Science
 -
 - 📫 How to reach me: austin06binoy@gmail.com || 0894855606